Sensitivity of top-of-the-mountain fluorescence telescope system for astrophysical neutrino flux above 10 PeV: Introduction

 Another obstacle for the identification of neutrino sources at the highest energies is in the limited angular and/or energy resolution of the existing neutrino detectors.
 The HESE event sample which is characterised by good energy resolution suffers from very large uncertainties in the reconstruction of neutrino arrival direction ($\sim 10^\circ$) \cite{IceCube_3yr}.
 The through-going muon neutrino sample provides good angular resolution ($\sim 1^\circ$) but suffers from limited energy reconstruction performance \citep{icecube_muon}.

 Several approaches are explored for the improvement of the measurement of neutrino flux at $\gtrsim 10$ PeV.
-One possibility is to increase physical detection volume of ice or water Cherenkov detector, as foreseen with the IceCube Generation II \cite{icecube_gen2}, km3net \cite{km3net} and Baikal GVD \cite{baikal}.
-Better angular resolution for HESE type events is possible with water-Cherenkov (as opposed to ice-Cherenkov) detectors such as km3net and Baikal GVD \cite{km3net,baikal}.
+One possibility is to increase physical detection volume of ice or water Cherenkov detector, as foreseen with the IceCube Generation II \cite{icecube_gen2}, Km3NET \cite{km3net} and Baikal GVD \cite{baikal}.
+Better angular resolution for HESE type events is possible with water-Cherenkov (as opposed to ice-Cherenkov) detectors such as Km3NET and Baikal GVD \cite{km3net,baikal}.

 Still one more possibility is to use the Earth atmosphere rather than ice or water as part of very large volume high-energy tracker and calorimeter particle detector.
 The idea is to detect the flux of tau neutrinos through the up-going extensive air showers (UEAS) initiated by decaying tau leptons produced by tau neutrinos interacting below the Earth surface \cite{fargion0,fargion}.
 The UEAS observations using a range of techniques of cosmic ray physics and gamma-ray astronomy allow to track the direction of the neutrino which initiated the UEAS and provide a calorimetric measurement of the energy deposited by the neutrino interaction.
 The UEAS could trigger conventional surface detector arrays like those of Pierre Auger Observatory (PAO) and Telescope Array (TA) \cite{auger_nu}.
 They could also be observed with radio detection techniques, the idea behind TREND/GRAND project \cite{grand}.
-One more possibility is to use Imaging Atmospheric Cherenkov Telescopes (IACTs) similar to those used in the ground-based gamma-ray astronomy, but pointed toward the Earth surface rather than toward the sky and observing from high altitude as proposed for the CHANT and ASHRA telescope systems \cite{ashra,neutrino_cherenkov,chant}.
+One more possibility is to use Imaging Atmospheric Cherenkov Telescopes (IACTs) similar to those used in the ground-based gamma-ray astronomy, but pointed toward the Earth surface rather than toward the sky and observing from high altitude as proposed for the CHANT / POEMMA, ASHRA and TRINITY telescope systems \cite{ashra,neutrino_cherenkov,chant,trinity,trinity1,venters19}.
+First attempts of detection of Cherenkov light from UAES has recently been made by MAGIC telescope \cite{MAGIC}.
 Finally, the UEAS could be observed in fluorescence light by telescopes similar to those of PAO and TA experiments \citep{neutrino_auger_semikoz,chinese_telescope}.

 This work explores the possibility to observe the UEAS with a system of fluorescence telescopes similar to (or smaller than) those of PAO and TA, but installed at hilltops and overlooking a valley.
 It shows that the energy threshold of such configuration is lower than that of PAO and TA fluorescence telescopes if the monitored terrain has low-reflectivity thus suppressing the background on top of which the UEAS are detected.
 Such a setup will be able to accumulate the statistics of the astrophysical neutrino signal at a rate tens of events per year, at the energies which are factor of 10 higher than those of the highest energy astrophysical neutrinos detected so far.
 It could also provide degree scale angular resolution for neutrino events together with good energy resolution (comparable to that of the IceCube HESE events) in the energy range below $100$~PeV, thus overcoming the limitations of the HESE and through-going muon neutrino event samples.